-Through the prism of these theories, this paper analyzed Farmān’s skillful use of the ecological landscape, and showed how his novel not only informs these theories, but also have a documentary value, while depicting dark times in modern Iraqi political history, like the scene of the “death train” in which he shows how the heat of the desert was a tool which the regime used to crush its opponents.
-Farmān’s writing calls upon us to pay more attention to the writing of landscapes, for they are more than just a set on which events take place.
-The ecological dimension motivates the events, accelerates them, forms and also symbolizes them.
-The abiotic components stand for life events caused or experienced by human beings.
-Hence, eco-critically deciphering them brings to light the author’s socio-political messages.
+Through the prism of these theories, this paper analyzed Farmān’s skillful use of the ecological landscape, and demonstrated how his novel not only contributes to these theories, but is also of documentary value, depicting dark times in modern Iraqi political history, such as the scene of the “death train” in which he shows how the heat of the desert was a tool the regime used to crush its opponents.
+Farmān’s writing calls upon us to focus more on the writing of landscapes, as landscapes represent far more than just a set on which events take place.
+The ecological dimension motivates, accelerates, forms, and symbolizes the events.
+The abiotic components represent real events caused or experienced by humans.
+Hence, ecocritically deciphering them illuminates the author’s socio-political messages.

-As such, an eco-critical analysis of the climate in the novel contributes to both migration studies and environmental studies; it informs our knowledge as to the life experience of exiles, the meaning of longing, and unfulfilled hopes to return home.
-This is especially true of Farmān’s characters, who almost never return to their homeland, and remain as postponed plans, as the title of the novel suggests, making this novel of 1986 indicative of the period of emigration that was about to come.
+As such, an ecocritical analysis of the climate in the novel contributes to both migration studies and environmental studies, expanding our knowledge of the life experience of exiles, the meaning of longing, and unfulfilled hopes to return home.
+This is especially true of Farmān’s characters, who almost never return to their homeland, and their plans to return home are perpetually postponed, as the title of the novel suggests, making this novel of 1986 indicative of the period of emigration that was about to unfold.

 About the author:

-Dr. Hilla Peled-Shapira is a researcher of modern Arabic literature with special interest in Iraqi Communist literature, Kurdish poetry in Arabic and the connections between the urban space and ideology in literature.
+Dr. Hilla Peled-Shapira is a researcher of modern Arabic literature with a special interest in Iraqi Communist literature, Kurdish poetry in Arabic, and the connections between the urban space and ideology in literature.

-She is the author of The Prose Works of Gha’ib Tu’ma Farman – The City and the Beast (Lexington Books, 2018) and has published peer-reviewed articles in the Journal of Arabic Literature, Journal of Semitic Studies, Middle Eastern Studies, Die Welt des Islams, Oriente Moderno, and Kurdish Studies.
-She has also contributed a chapter to the book State and Society in Iraq: Citizenship under Occupation, Dictatorship and Democratisation (I.B Tauris, 2017).
+She is the author of The Prose Works of Gha’ib Tu’ma Farman – The City and the Beast (Lexington Books, 2018) and has published peer-reviewed articles in the Journal of Arabic Literature, the Journal of Semitic Studies, Middle Eastern Studies, Die Welt des Islams, Oriente Moderno, and Kurdish Studies.
+She has also contributed a chapter to the book State and Society in Iraq: Citizenship under Occupation, Dictatorship and Democratisation (London: I.B.
+Tauris, 2017).